AnonymousResearch173/CodeLite/README.md

 ## PLAG

-Contains notebooks related to **source code plagiarism detection** experiments.
+Contains notebooks related to **source code plagiarism detection** experiments of our method, along with recent SOTA works.

 Files included: